 Configuration Steps

-Step 1 Create a Microsoft Entra ID and Service Principal
+To create a Microsoft Entra ID and Service Principal:

 With the Microsoft Entra ID and Service Principal, the Check Point Security Management Server Dedicated Check Point server that runs Check Point software to manage the objects and policies in a Check Point environment within a single management Domain.
 Synonym: Single-Domain Security Management Server. monitors the creation and status of the VMSS, so it can complete the provision of these Security Gateways.